VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Native-Dropper/Chapter_5 LAB_Playbook.md

 - Shellcode execution, ``CreateThread`` is replaced by **``NtCreateThreadEx``**.
 - And ``WaitForSingleObject`` is replaced by **``NtWaitForSingleObject``**.

-The shellcode declaration is done as before.
+The code works as follows, shellcode declaration is done as before.
 <details>

 ```C